 What is your car's brand?

-Given below is the process which is generally observed with most of the insurers, however the actual process may vary from insurer to insurer:
+Given below is the insurance claims process for car accidents which is generally observed with most of the insurers.
+However, the actual process may vary from insurer to insurer:

 Step 1: Intimate Claim With Insurer

 Inform the insurer immediately about the road accident or any other mishap involving the insured car and initiate a claim process.
 You can do this by calling at the customer care number of the insurer or through the insurer’s official website or mobile app (if available).
 The insurer will provide you with a claim reference number after registering your claim.

 After the claim has been successfully registered, the insurer will assign a surveyor to you who will assess the extent of damage/loss sustained by the insured car or will send you a self-inspection link on your registered mobile number.

 In the former case, the surveyor will send the damage report to the insurer after the inspection whereas in the latter case the insurer will estimate the repair cost and reach out to you as soon as possible.
 Provide all the required documents to the insurer at this stage for easy and quick settlement of your claim request.

 Get your car towed to a garage authorised by the insurer for repairs.
 You can also ask the insurer to provide a towing service for your insured car.
 Insurers generally provide free towing facility up to Rs.1,500, however, this varies from insurer to insurer.